If you have any questions please

 Feedback from service user review panels

 People with dementia participate in Service User Review Panels organised by the Alzheimer’s Society.
-Four panels kindly agreed to review the findings of the most recent round of audit (Round 3) and let us know that they thought.
+In 2017 four panels agreed to review the findings of Round 3 of the audit and let us know that they thought.
 We asked them if they would also tell us what was most important to them when they had a stay in hospital.
-Their feedback led us to make some improvements to the tools we're using in Round 4 of the audit.
-View the report with feedback.
+Their feedback led us to make some improvements to the audit tools used in Round 4 - View the report with feedback.

 Our Steering Group includes representatives with experience of living with dementia, or providing care for a person with dementia.
 The Steering Group advises us on all aspects of the project.